Dinko Šakić: Exile

+Arrest and extradition

 In March 1998, Šakić was interviewed by the Argentine national television.
 The full interview was broadcast on El Trece on 6 April.
 In it, Šakić admitted to being in a leadership position at Jasenovac from December 1942 to October 1944 but denied that anyone had been killed during this period.
 He said: "When I was there no guard or administrator was allowed to so much as touch a prisoner.
-I'm not speaking about what it was like before or afterward, but when I was there no one could touch anyone". Šakić claimed all the deaths that occurred during his command came as a result of natural causes.
+I'm not speaking about what it was like before or afterward, but when I was there no one could touch anyone." Šakić claimed all the deaths that occurred during his command came as a result of natural causes.
 The interview caused a public uproar, with Argentine president Carlos Menem calling for Šakić's arrest a day after the broadcast. Šakić disappeared soon afterwards.
 His wife claimed that he had left to seek refuge in the Croatian Embassy in Buenos Aires, which the embassy denied.
 She stated that her husband had not committed acts of genocide in Jasenovac, saying: "It's such a huge lie.
 I am distraught.
 After fifty years, they come up with an atrocious thing like this".
 Dinko Šakić was arrested on 1 May.
+He was then handed over to Croatian authorities on 17 June, and was extradited back to Croatia on 18 June 1998.